shipanmazumder/ems-docker/README.md

     cd ems-docker
     ```

-2. Create a `.env` file in the project root and configure any environment variables needed by your Node.js application.
+2. Create a `.env` file in the api root and configure any environment variables needed by your Node.js application.
 For example:

     ```env
-    PORT=3000
+    PORT=4000
     DATABASE_URL=mongodb://mongo:27017/your-database
     ```